Court resets pre-trial of graft raps vs Enrile

 “Allowing Enrile to stand trial despite a fatally defective Information is not only vexatious, but also a wasteful expense of precious time and resources on the part of the accused, the courts and the prosecution.
 Accordingly, the quashal of the Information, and the dismissal of this case is in order,” it added.

-The defense said, among others, that Benhur Luy, Ruby Tuason and other prosecution witnesses testified during hearings on petition for bail by Janet Lim-Napoles that they have not seen Enrile receive any alleged kickback or commission.
+The defense said, among others, that Benhur Luy, Ruby Tuason and other prosecution witnesses testified during hearings on petition for bail by Napoles that they have not seen Enrile receive any alleged kickback or commission.